Lundalogik/LimeBootstrapAppStore/infotile/README.md

 Copy "infotile" folder to the “apps” folder.

-Add the following HTML to the ActionPad (Todo example):
+Add the following HTML to the `index.html`, see setup below for configuration settings:

 ```html
 <div data-app="{app:'infotile',